Michael P. Doyle (microbiologist): Education

 Doyle graduated from the University of Wisconsin-Madison with a B.S. degree in Bacteriology (1973), followed by an M.S.
 (1975) and Ph.D.
-(1977) in Food Microbiology under the direction of UW professor and adviser Dr. Elmer Marth.
+(1977) in food microbiology under the direction of UW professor and adviser Dr. Elmer Marth.

+In 1980, Doyle joined the University of Wisconsin-Madison as a faculty member of the Food Research Institute at UWM.

+In 1991 Doyle joined the University of Georgia's College of Agricultural and Environmental Sciences, where he established the UGA Center for Food Safety.

-Doyle is a member of the American Academy of Microbiology; the American Association for the Advancement of Science; the American Society for Microbiology; the International Association for Food Protection; the Institute of Medicine of the National Academies; the National Academy of Inventors;Phi Kappa Phi; Sigma Xi; and Gamma Sigma Delta.
+Doyle is a member of the American Academy of Microbiology; the American Association for the Advancement of Science; the American Society for Microbiology; the International Association for Food Protection (IAFP); the Institute of Medicine of the National Academies; the National Academy of Inventors;Phi Kappa Phi; Sigma Xi; and Gamma Sigma Delta.

+In 1999, Doyle was awarded the Food Safety Award of the International Association for Food Protection (IAFP) and became a Fellow of the IAFP.
+In 2018 he was named an Honorary Life Member of the IAFP.